 I don’t feel anything at first.
 I feel fine.
 I think I will be fine.
 Then it comes.

 The piercing in my stomach.
 Like a dull but very large knife is trying to pierce my gut.
 And then it does, pierce.
-But not in a slicing kind of way that may not be felt until the wound is fully open.
+But not in a slicing kind of way that isn’t felt until the flesh falls open.
 More like a great heavy piece of piercing steel coming through, wide at its tip end.
 So wide in fact, my gut is being wrenched and pushed in by the force of it.
-Being pushed and shoved toward my back almost as if it will exit.
+Being pushed and shoved toward my back almost as if it will exit my body.
 But it stops.
 Just before it goes that far.
 In excruciating pain.

 I feel sick.
 His eyes are dull now.
 Not full of fury anymore, but not soft either.
 His body is still but no longer rigid.
 Not soft either.
 It is a less ominous image, but I am still overcast with doubt.
 I take it in even though I want to escape.

 This startles him and I realize it’s startled me too.
 It just jumped from me.
 I’m not even sure what it means or where it fits in.
 It’s hanging there.

 My panic startles me again.
 I’m now wondering where I will go from here.
 Speak the truth, I say in my head.